Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Introduction

 \subsection{Contributions and Overview}

-We show that the normal equations, preconditioned with an effective randomized preconditioner on one or both sides are highly accurate, even for ill conditioned matrices.
-We present non-intuitive but realistic perturbation bounds for the relative error in the computed solutions of the preconditioned and half-preconditioned normal equations, and show the following: \begin{enumerate} \item With an effective preconditioner, the solutions are almost as accurate as those from the Matlab backslash (mldivide) command, which, for rectangular matrices\footnote{https://www.mathworks.com/help/matlab/ref/double.mldivide.html} is based on a QR decomposition (Section~\ref{s_num}). \item The accuracy of the solutions depends on the residual of the original least squares problem -- even though the half-preconditioned normal equations do not have an equivalent least squares problem. \item Our non-symmetric perturbation bounds for the preconditioned normal equations (Section~\ref{s_pne}) and half-preconditioned normal equations (Section \ref{s_hpne}) are realistic and informative. \item With an effective preconditioner, the perturbation bounds are essentially equal to the perturbation bound for the original least squares problem (Section~\ref{s_num}). \item Our selection of nonsymmetric perturbations is justified by the shortfall of symmetric ones (Appendix~\ref{s_other}). \item Probabilitistic condition number bounds demonstrate the effectiveness of our randomized preconditioner computed from small amounts of sampling (Section~\ref{s_condno}). \end{enumerate}
+We present a perturbation theory to show that the normal equations, preconditioned with an effective randomized preconditioner on one or both sides can be highly accurate, even for ill conditioned matrices.
+We present non-intuitive but realistic perturbation bounds for the relative error in the computed solutions of the preconditioned and half-preconditioned normal equations, and show the following: \begin{enumerate} \item Our non-symmetric perturbation bounds for the preconditioned normal equations (Section~\ref{s_pne}) and half-preconditioned normal equations (Section \ref{s_hpne}) are realistic and informative.
+In particular, they accurately capture the size of the underlying least squares residual. \item The accuracy of the solutions depends on the residual of the original least squares problem -- even though the preconditioned normal equations do not 'know' about a least squares problem, and even though the half-preconditioned normal equations do not have an equivalent least squares problem. \item We justify the choice of perturbations that destroy the symmetry of the linear system by illustrating the shortfall of the ones that do preserve symmetry (Appendix~\ref{s_apne}). \item We derive perturbation bounds for right preconditioned Blendenpik-style least squares problems (Appendix~\ref{s_apls}).
+However, a comparison with the bounds for the preconditioned normal equations is inconclusive. \item Probabilistic condition number bounds demonstrate the effectiveness of randomized preconditioners computed from small amounts of sampling (Section~\ref{s_condno}). \item With an effective preconditioner, the solutions from the preconditioned normal equations, when computed with direct methods, are almost as accurate as those from the Matlab backslash (mldivide) command, which, for rectangular matrices\footnote{https://www.mathworks.com/help/matlab/ref/double.mldivide.html} is based on a QR decomposition (Section~\ref{s_num}). \end{enumerate}